tjmaynes/horchata/README.markdown

 make install_dependencies
 ```

-To setup kubernetes, helm, and istio, run the following command:
+To install K8s on GKE and setup Helm and Istio, run the following command:
 ```bash
 make setup
 ```